← Back to blog

 Hummus Wraps

-Hummus with roasted vegetables, feta (if pasteurized), and a sprinkle of everything bagel seasoning in a whole-wheat wrap is filling and flavorful.
-For extra protein, add some chickpeas or grilled tofu.
+Hummus with roasted vegetables, pasteurized feta, and everything bagel seasoning in a whole-wheat wrap.
+Add chickpeas or grilled tofu for extra protein.

 Tuna Salad (With a Caveat)